- Clean Energy Facts

 Smart Grid and Smart Meter Benefits

 We're modernizing the electric system by developing a more robust, 21st-century smart grid to better serve you.
-Read the details of our recent Smart Grid application to the Public Utilities Commission (PUC) below.
+Read the details of our recent Smart Grid application to the Public Utilities Commission (PUC) below or download our Smart Grid fact sheet.

 - Smart Grid: Application and Exhibits A-I Verification COS